CERT-Polska/training-mwdb/README.md

    Here you can see all the details about file.
 Left side contains three tabs: Details, Relations and Preview.
 The first one called Details presents basic file information like original file name, size, file type and hash values.

-   BLue-colored fields are clickable, so you can search for other samples with the same name or size.
+   Blue-colored fields are clickable, so you can search for other samples with the same name or size.

    On the right side of view you can see tags, relations with other objects, attributes and the comments section.